clij/clij2-docs/reference_maximumOfTouchingNeighbors.md

 Takes a touch matrix and a vector of values to determine the maximum value among touching neighbors for every object.

-TODO: This only works for values between 0 and 255 for now.

 ### maximumOfTouchingNeighbors often follows after
 * <a href="reference_generateTouchMatrix">generateTouchMatrix</a> (3)